 But don’t just check for typos.
 Also, give the links a click to make sure they go where you want, check to see that the photos are rendering correctly, and ensure that you’re not missing any data.
 The list goes on and on.

 Here’s a quick checklist of things to test before sending your email marketing campaign:

 - Links and CTAs

-- Looks great on both mobile and desktop
+- The email design looks great on both mobile devices and desktop email clients

 - You chose the right contact list

 It’s also a good idea to send it to at least one other member of your team.
 A fresh pair of eyes that haven’t been staring at the same email all day will be able to catch those expiration-date details that might have slipped past you.